matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 copies of messages.
 (This requires us to have actually implemented a media deletion API at last.)

+Clients and Servers should not default to setting a `max_lifetime` when creating rooms; instead users should only specify a `max_lifetime` when they need it for a specific conversation.
+This avoids unintentionally stopping users from using Matrix as a way to archive their conversations if they want.

 ## Tradeoffs

 This proposal tries to keep it simple by letting the room admin mandate the